Sonamkandari/OOPS_REVISION_FOR_PLACEMENT/README.md

 -- Creating a student constructor and whenever creating an object for that Student class calling the constructor of that class and if we does not create a constructor  in a java program the bt default constructor will be called for the particular programme

+-- in java we dont have to create a deconstructor in java we had a automatic garbage collector --